OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Get-Unique.md

 Specifies input for `Get-Unique`.
 Enter a variable that contains the objects or type a command or expression that gets the objects.

-This cmdlet treats the input submitted by using **InputObject** as a collection. it does not enumerate individual items in the collection.
-Because the collection is a single item, input submitted by using **InputObject** is always returned unchanged.
+This cmdlet treats the input submitted using **InputObject** as a collection.
+It doesn't enumerate individual items in the collection.
+Because the collection is a single item, input submitted using **InputObject** is always returned unchanged.

 ```yaml
 Type: System.Management.Automation.PSObject